ariary/QueenSono/hack/README.md

 *It is also applicable for all non-human readable files.*

+See [this](https://github.com/ariary/fileless-xec/blob/main/usage.md#bypass-network-restriction-with-icmp) to receive & execute it in 1 step on remote

 Launch your listener on receiver machine:
 ```
 qsreceiver receive -l 0.0.0.0 -f [binary64] && cat [binary64] | base 64 -d > [binary] && chmod +x [binary]